 Have you been to Spain or Portugal too many times?
 Are you looking for something different?
 Are you a Game of Thrones fan?
-According to travel blogger Katerina Landecka, and her partner Petra, Croatia is the place to go!
+According to travel blogger Katerina Landecka, and her partner Petr, Croatia is the place to go!

 Croatia is one of the most popular summer destinations in Europe and we finally decided to pay it a visit this September.
 We weren’t sure what to expect but after driving through much of Croatia we can say that it really is an interesting country!